tporst/react-navbar-scroll-spy/README.md

 # react-navbar-scroll-spy
-`react-navbar-scroll-spy` is a tiny react component to help you create navigation bars that highlighting the currently active navbar item based on scroll position.
+`react-navbar-scroll-spy` is a tiny react lib to help you create navigation bars, highlighting the currently active navbar item based on scroll position.

 ## Installation